Skip to main content

 Identity management solutions often accomplish two things:

 1) IAM checks the user’s credentials against a database to authenticate that the user, software, or hardware is who they claim to be.
-As a result, IAM cloud identity tools are more versatile and secure when compared to the traditional username and password systems.
+As a result, IAM cloud identity tools are more versatile and secure than traditional username and password systems.

 2) Identity access management systems only permit access at the proper level.
-For instance, IAM technology enables access to specific parts of software, such as editor, viewer, and commenter in a content management system, to be portioned out rather than granting login and password access to a complete software suite.
+For instance, IAM technology enables portioned access to specific parts of software, such as editor, viewer, and commenter in a content management system, rather than granting login and password access to a complete software suite.

 What Does IAM Do?